9 Things That Causes Water Pollution And Its Possible Solution

 Marine Animal Strangulation

-Marine debris can strangle, starve and suffocate animals.
-Much of this solid debris are plastic bags, soda cans, metals, and other manufactured materials that get swept into sewers and storm drain then into the sea.
 This made the ocean a big dumpsite and formed floating garbage patches.
 Discarded fishing gear and other types of debris are responsible for harming more than 200 different species of marine life.

 Algal Blooms

 Another case is an algal bloom in a lake or marine environment.
-This is when an excessive growth of algae covers an entire surface of a body of water.
-The organism living underneath would lack essential nutrients to live, such as oxygen and sunlight.
-This lack of oxygen is called ‘eutrophication’ which suffocates the plants and animals.
-It will create a ‘dead zone’ where the marine environment is devoid of life.
-In some cases, these harmful algal blooms could produce neurotoxins that trouble the wildlife, from sea turtles to whales.
+This is when excessive algae growth covers the entire surface of a body of water.
+The organisms living underneath would lack essential nutrients, such as oxygen and sunlight.

 Ocean Acidification

-This happens when the pH level of the ocean decreases and thus increases carbon dioxide in the ocean, posing a great risk to the animals.
-This includes shelled animals and corals.
-Though the ocean is a great carbon sink, it absorbs carbon dioxide in the atmosphere, burning fossil fuels makes oceans more acidic.
-Aside from shellfishes and corals, it also impacts the nervous system of sharks, clownfish, and other marine life.
+Though the ocean is a great carbon sink, it absorbs carbon dioxide from the atmosphere, and burning fossil fuels makes oceans more acidic.
+This acidity impacts shellfish, corals, and the nervous systems of sharks, clownfish, and other marine life.

 On Human Health